Social conservatism: South Africa

 Social conservatism had an important place in Apartheid South Africa ruled by the National Party.
-Pornography, gambling and other activities that were deemed undesirable were severely restricted.
+Pornography, gambling, and other activities that were deemed undesirable were severely restricted.
 The majority of businesses were forbidden from doing business on Sunday.

 United States

 Social conservatism in the United States is a right-wing political ideology that opposes social progressivism.
 It is centered on the preservation of what adherents often call 'traditional' or 'family values', though the accepted aims of the movement often vary amongst the organisations it comprises, making it hard to generalise about ideological preferences.
 There are, however, a number of general principles to which at least a majority of social conservatives adhere, such as opposition to abortion and opposition to same-sex marriage.
-Sociologist Harry F. Dahms suggests that Christian doctrinal conservatives (anti-abortion, anti-same-sex marriage) and gun-use conservatives (such as supporters and members of the National Rifle Association of America (NRA)) form two domains of ideology within American social conservatism.
+Sociologist Harry F. Dahms suggests that Christian doctrinal conservatives (anti-abortion, anti-same-sex marriage) and gun-use conservatives (such as supporters and members of the National Rifle Association of America) form two domains of ideology within American social conservatism.

 The Republican Party is the largest United States political party with socially conservative ideals incorporated into its platform.
-Other socially conservative parties include the American Solidarity Party, the Constitution Party and the Prohibition Party.
+Other socially conservative parties include the American Solidarity Party, and the Constitution Party.

 Social conservatives are strongest in the South, where they are a mainstream political force with aspirations to translate those ideals using the party platform nationally.
 Supporters of social conservatism played a major role in the political coalitions of Ronald Reagan and George W. Bush.